-This release of the MPE/iX operating system has enhanced intrinsics for handling date formats.
+Release 5.5 PowerPatch 5 and later of the MPE/iX operating system has enhanced intrinsics for handling date formats.
 These intrinsics are targeted to support widely used existing date formats in MPE/iX and three new date formats.

 The date intrinsics are broadly categorized as follows: